 Cons of LEDS

-- Color quality—Some users may find LED light a bit stark.
+- Color quality—Some users may find LED light a bit stark as compared to incandescents.
 “LEDs are most efficient when they emit a blue-white color, but many homeowners prefer a warmer (yellower) color of light,” notes Naomi Miller.
 When selecting an LED bulb, look for a ‘Lighting Facts’ label on the box, she says.
 It includes a spectrum bar that will indicate whether you’ll get a yellowish or bluish light.
+There are more and more LEDs with warmer colors available, and for people worried about LED light impacting their sleep, there are LEDs that are specifically designed for nighttime use that do not emit blue spectrum color.

 The Bottom Line